3.6. Provisions (other than employee benefits) and contingent liabilities

 Considering the nature of Company's business, the following ratios cannot be meaningfully calculated or are not applicable to the Company:

 - Debt service coverage ratio (For the purpose of this ratio, lease liability has not been considered as debt.
-Further, the Company has no other debt outstanding as at 31 March 2024 and 31 March 2023)
+Further, the Company has no other debt outstanding as at 31 March 2025 and 31 March 2024)

 - Trade receivable turnover ratio

-- Inventory turnover ratio (The Company does not have any inventory as at 31 March 2024 and 31 March 2023)
+- Inventory turnover ratio (The Company does not have any inventory as at 31 March 2025 and 31 March 2024)

-47. Share based payment arrangements
+48. Share based payment arrangements:

 a.
 Description of share-based payment arrangements

 During the financial year 2010-2011, the Company had framed an Employee Stock Option Scheme - 2010 ("ESOP 2010"), which was duly approved by the Shareholders and Board of Directors of the Company.
 Accordingly, the Company allotted 606,572 number of equity shares of ' 10 each (post sub division equivalent to 6,065,720 of ' 1 each) to IEX ESOP Trust ("ESOP Trust") which administers ESOP 2010 on behalf of the Company.
-Subsequently, ESOP 2010 has been amended by special resolution passed at the Extraordinary General Meeting held on 16 May 2017 by the shareholders of the Company.
+Subsequently, ESOP 2010 has been amended by special resolution passed at the Extra-ordinary General Meeting held on 16 May 2017 by the shareholders of the Company.

 Further, the Shareholders of the Company vide their special resolution passed at the Annual General Meeting held on 27 September 2013 had authorised the Board of Directors/ Compensation Committee of the Company to vary the terms of ESOPs including the vesting period for selective/ specific eligible employees in respect of the options which have yet not been granted or granted but which have not been vested yet, subject to a minimum vesting period of one year from the date of grant under ESOP 2010.